Rukhan4/Bioinformatics-work/README.md

 # Biology Meets Programming
 _a course offered by UCSD_

-BMP - Biology Meets Programming, see the BMP.md file for the annotation and reasoning behind the use of each algorithm.
+BMP - Biology Meets Programming

+see the BMP.md file for the annotation and reasoning behind the use of each algorithm.
 Programming Language: Python

 # Bioinformatics Specialization